captivationsoftware/react-sticky/README.md

 ### [Demo](https://captivationsoftware.github.io/react-sticky)

-NOTE: Version 4.0.0 is in progress -- 3.0.0 was the last stable version.
+NOTE: Version 4.0.0 is in progress -- [3.0.0](https://github.com/captivationsoftware/react-sticky/tree/3.0.0)

-Make your React components sticky!

-Perfect for headers, menus, or any other element where you want to maximize usability as your users scroll.
-Tons of options to make this component fit your project's needs, or simply rely on the ready-to-go defaults.
+ was the last stable version.

+The most powerful Sticky library available for React!

 ##### Highlights:
-  - High Performance
+  - Fully-nestable, allowing for awesome layouts that work the way you'd expect
+  - Sane defaults - spend less time configuring!
   - Allows multiple Sticky elements on the page at once with compositional awareness!

 ## Installation